KaveriBridge/maths/Class 10/Question Papers/2020/Main Paper.md

 #### 24. In the figure given below find the value of sinθ and cos∝ ?

 ## IV.
 Answer the following questions.
 9 x 3 = 27
-#### 25. The sum of two natural numbers is 9 and the sum of their reciprocals is 9/20.
-Find the numbers.
-OR
 #### 25. Prove that &Sqrt;5 is an irrational number.
 OR
 #### 25.Find the HCF of 24 and 40 by using Euclid’s division algorithm.
 Hence find the LCM of HCF ( 24, 40 ) and 20.